Open-Source-Compliance/tdosca-tc06-plainhw/reference-compliance-artifacts/oscf.md

   - Tipster.java :- B.S.D-3-Clause
   - TipsterTest.java :- B.S.D-3-Clause

-Note: In this more or less simple test case we have veiled the license identifiers by dots as not to irritate the scanning tools
+Note: In this more or less plaine test case we have veiled the license identifiers by dots as not to irritate the scanning tools

 Karsten Reincke [kreincke] (karsten.reincke@telekom.de) Daniel Eder [daniel-eder] (daniel.eder@magenta.at)